Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-ncp-config.md

 You may want to move your NCP instance to a larger drive or restore it after a hardware failure.

+_Note:_ check out [this article](https://ownyourbits.com/2018/10/19/nextcloudpi-backup-strategies/) on deciding your backup strategy.

 ## Making backup excluding your data

 You can visit https://nextcloudpi.local:4443 for NCP's web interface or start nextcloudpi-config from your NCP terminal by typing: